Annual Conference Planning Committee Roles

 • Attend committee meetings and meet with Association staff / Committee Chair as needed.

-• Serve as the on site point of contact for the selected AV company for large events
+• Work closely with NODA staff and AV company staff to ensure featured event audio, visual and other technical needs are secured.
+Serve as the on site point of contact for the selected AV company for large events.

 • Solicit, compile and manage presentations (PowerPoint), videos, and music for large events.
 Support accessibility efforts for these events.